Onyx Magazine began as a dream in Theophina Gabriel's Oxford student bedroom in 2017.

 What inspired you to set up the magazine?

 The inspiration to set up Onyx came from being surrounded by the talented work of young Black writers, poets and artists.
 I set up the magazine because I hadn’t seen a creative literary publication solely dedicated to uplifting Black creatives and I saw the importance of unearthing these voices.

 I had seen magazines that focused on marginalised creative voices as a collective, but I wanted to dedicate the publication solely to Black creatives, as there are so many nuances within the diaspora itself, and when the focus is narrow there is more room for depth.
 The magazine is an opportunity to give Black creatives a chance to be celebrated and published.

-Since lockdown we have adjusted our content in order to try to provide meaningful ways to connect Onyx supporters.
-We’ve come up with a BUY 1 PASS 1 scheme for as long as lockdown lasts, which allows people to buy one copy of the magazine for themselves with the option of asking us to send another copy on to a person of their choice for free.
-We think this has helped to create a sense of community during an isolating time.
+Since the pandemic we have adjusted our content in order to try to provide meaningful ways to connect Onyx supporters.
+We came up with a BUY 1 PASS 1 scheme for the lockdowns, which allowed people to buy one copy of the magazine for themselves with the option of asking us to send another copy on to a person of their choice for free.
+This helped to create a sense of community during an isolating time.

-Personally, I’ve found lockdown quite difficult to process, especially when having to consider the wider implications as well as the current devastations.
+Personally, I’ve found the pandemic and lockdowns quite difficult to process, especially when having to consider the wider implications as well as the current devastations.
 There’s a pervasive feeling I get at times of the future seeming hard to conceive.